Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "It looks nice on you.
 Diff’rent."

 "And you look very handsome yourself," she said, approvingly.
 His final look was simple and harked back to Fyu’s era: just a well-fitted, traditional Clan kilt with a plain cut, one which didn’t get in the way and let his magnificent physique and fur do the talking.
-He looked… warriorly.
+He looked... warriorly.

-Still…
+Still...

 "What about you?" she asked, rewinding the conversation a little.
 "You were quite shook up too."

 Daar paused, then sighed heavily. "...I’m gonna miss the shit outta Blac," he admitted.
-"An’ I dunno if I’m ever gonna shake the feelin’ like it was my orders got him killed…"
+"An’ I dunno if I’m ever gonna shake the feelin’ like it was my orders got him killed..."

 Naydra rested her paw lightly on his back and stroked it reassuringly, saying nothing.